 Attached are proposed classification changes for your information pursuant to NRS 284.160, subsections 3 through 5.
-If you have any comments or objections regarding these changes please send your written notification to Peter Long at plong@admin.nv.gov no later than July 31, 2013.
+If you have any comments or objections regarding these changes, please send your written notification to Heather Dapice at https://doi.org/10.2016.

-If no written objections are received in this office by July 31, 2012, action will be taken to effect the changes and a report will be made to the Personnel Commission.
+If no written objections are received in this office by August 10, 2016, action will be taken to effect the changes and a report will be made to the Personnel Commission.